 “In my first internship I became known as the person who could read and edit documents with a critical eye,” she said.
 “Little details — little mistakes — matter, and that was something instilled in me during my Greek and Latin courses.”

-Matt Mullaney ’11 is a senior associate at PricewaterhouseCoopers.
+Matt Mullaney ’11 is a senior manager at PricewaterhouseCoopers.
 Matt double-majored in classics and accounting at Holy Cross, and went on to earn a master’s in tax at the University of Notre Dame.

 Of the connection between his majors, Matt says, “I was taught in my tax class that one of the best answers to any particular tax question is ‘it depends,’ simply because, based on the context and particular aspects of each issue that arises, the tax treatment can be different.
 The same can be said for more complex translations of texts.
 Translating is all about the ability to find patterns and analyze structures.
 At the end of the day, more often than not there is not one right or ‘correct’ translation, so it is up to you to provide the best possible interpretation based on the information at hand.
 Essentially, then, the classics major paired well with the accounting major because it improved my critical thinking and problem solving skills, not to mention my ability to conduct research.”